 You may wish to invest in a car service if you suspect that any of these components are not working as effectively as possible.

-The braking distance can also increase if you are driving in wet or icy weather, so you should always double the gap – perhaps leaving even more room than this - between your car and the car in front when it is wet or icy.
+As braking distance can increase when you drive in wet or icy weather too, you should always at least double the gap between your car and the one in front.